trong0dn/Client-Intermediate-Server/README.txt

 > java -cp .
 Intermediate		// Set classpath to run application
 > java -cp .
 Client				// Set classpath to run application
 ```

-## Background Preamble

-### Traversing the Network-Interface layer with Internet Protocol (IP)

-The IP layer receives packets of data from upper layers of the protocol stack,
-which is then encapsulated by a *packet* in an IP datagram, which is then
-passed through the Network-Interface layer to be transmitted over a network.
-The IP datagram header contains many metadata about the IP addresses of the
-source and destination host.
-These Network-Interface layers maps the IP
-addresses to a physical network address.
-Once the IP layer receives the IP
-datagram from the Network-Interface layer, the packets may be extracts and
-passed to other layers in the network.

-### Disadvantages of IP transmission & Port Protocol

-IP is known as *connectionless" meaning that each packet is treated
-independently of others.
-Hence, a sequence of packets may travel over
-different paths between a source and destination.
-As it can be observed in
-this small project the ports from source and destination can differ locally,
-yet, the sending and receiving packets are received correctly.
-Moreover, IP
-is unreliable as the delivery of packets is not guaranteed.
-As some packets
-may be lost, duplicate, or even delivered out of order unbeknownst to the
-sender and receiver.

-With the disadvantages of IP transmission, IP addresses are able to specify
-host, not processes running on those host.
-Hence, each computer requires to
-maintain a set of protocol ports.

-### User Datagram Protocol (UDP)

-UDP provides unreliable connectionless delivery services using IP to
-transport messages among networks, with the added ability to distinguish
-multiple destinations within a local host computer, via ports.
-UDP is a
-specific example of a Transport Layer using Transport Protocol Packets
-called UDP Datagrams.

 ## Technical Specifications